shuailab/personal/students.md

 	* Finalist of IIE-CIS Mobile App Competition in 2016 (Team lead of UW-CHI app)
 	* Graduate School's Fellowship for Excellence and Innovation Top Scholar Award at UW
 	* First position: Research Scientist at IBM T.J.
 Watson Research Center
-	* Current position: VP of AI/ML research at Relativity
+	* Past position: VP of AI/ML research at Relativity
+ 	* Current position: VP of AI at GE Healthcare
 - Xi Zhu (graduated in 2020, co-advised with Dr. Cynthia Chen)
 	* Dissertation topic: "Individual Preference Learning with Collaborative Learning Framework"